 The Bottom Line

 So, is breakfast the most important meal of the day?
 The short answer is no. When you choose to eat your meals is far less important than what you choose to eat, as food quality will always trump meal timing.
-Skipping breakfast does not have any direct detrimental effects on health, however, for certain individuals, it can help to create healthy habits, limit snacking, overeating and, in turn, support optimal health.
+Skipping breakfast does not have any direct detrimental effects on health, however, for certain individuals, it can help to create healthy habits, limit snacking, and overeating, and, in turn, support optimal health.
 At the end of the day, whether you eat breakfast or not is dependent on your personal goals, so feel free to play around (but pay attention) to figure out what works best for you.